 Department of Psychology at Illinois State University

 Admission is offered only for the fall semester and is very competitive.
-Meeting the minimum requirements does not guarantee admission to the doctoral program in School Psychology.
+Meeting the minimum requirements does not guarantee admission.
 Only applicants who intend to enroll full time will be considered for admission.
 A complete doctoral program application includes the following, which are also explained in detail below:

-Applicants must have every institution where they received course credit send an official transcript to Illinois State.
+Applicants must have every institution where they received higher education credit send an official transcript to Illinois State.
 Copies of transcripts will not be accepted.
-TRANSCRIPTS MUST BE SENT TO:
+Transcripts must be sent to:

 Illinois State University

 Applicants must take the GRE General Test, which includes Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 The test scores must be reported to the University by Educational Testing Services.
 Applicant should use the school code 1319 to have their test scores reported to Illinois State.

 A personal statement must be uploaded in the graduate application.
 The statement should address the following topics:

 Applicants must upload a curriculum vita or resume in the graduate application.

 A writing sample must be uploaded in the graduate application.
 The writing sample should be scholarly work (i.e., a research paper, an independent study project, a literature review, etc.) that is approximately 5-15 pages long.